Together with a flex head future two laser process, Professor Hagan Bayley

 droplets.

-'For our experiments we used two different types of droplet, but there's no reason why you couldn't use 50 or more different kinds.'Droplet network that has self-folded into a hollow ball c.400 microns across.
+types of droplet, but there's no reason why you couldn't use 50 or more

 The unique 3D printer was built by Gabriel Villar, a DPhil student and the lead author of the paper.
 3D printers could be used to make artificial human tissue to replace damaged cells, researchers say.
 The printers use water and lipid molecules to form thousands of connected droplets able to perform cell functions in the bodies, according to a study by Oxford University published in the journal Science.